baguilar6174/java-learning-jdbc/README.md

 This command create a local volume in root project to save data.

-- Run `ecommerce.sql` script to fill the database with data
+- Run `data/ecommerce.sql` script to fill the database with data

 ## My process